Financial Assessment Procedure

 4. If the Local Authority does not intend to make a charge.

-If there have been any changes, or you are concerned about the affordability of the contribution you should notify the Financial Assessment & Benefit Team who will be able to review the current contribution.
+If there have been any changes, you should notify the team responsible for financial assessment who will be able to review the current contribution.

 How to request a financial assessment/reassessment